 minor to electronically send images of an individual under the age of

-18 to another minor, even if the images are of the person who sent them
+18, even if the images are of the person who sent them or the recipient.

 A potential defense to these charges is if the images are of the sender

 and recipient during the course of a romantic relationship and both persons

 involved are not more than 2 years apart in age.
 This is applicable even